wrekatlanta/wrektranet/README.md

+### This Repo is Archived!
+We are no longer using this version of Wrektranet at WREK.
+Leaving it up for historical purposes, but any further questions can be directed to chief.engineer@wrek.org

+Wrektranet3 is the future

 # WREKtranet 2.0

 This is [WREK](http://wrek.org)'s long-overdue new intranet.
 It provides tools that our radio DJs use on-air, for administration, and for other purposes.